-- 10.1 To approve and recommend to Full Council the adoption of the draft revised Protocol as attached at Appendix 2 (recommended option). - 10.2 To amend as appropriate the draft revised Protocol at Appendix 1 and recommend its adoption to Full Council. - 10.3 To refer the revised draft Protocol at Appendix 2 back to the Task Group for further consideration. - 10.4 To reject the revised draft at Appendix 2 and retain the existing Councillor/Officer Protocol at Appendix 1. - 10.5 To recommend to Full Council there should be no Protocol as it is not a statutory requirement.
+- 10.1 To approve the adoption of the draft revised Protocol as attached at Appendix 2 (recommended option). - 10.2 To refer the revised draft Protocol at Appendix 2 back to the Task Group for further consideration. - 10.3 To reject the revised draft at Appendix 2 and retain the existing Councillor/Officer Protocol at Appendix 1.